 For houses that are up to code, this isn’t likely to be a big issue — but in the real world, not every plumber follows the rules as closely as they should, and the result is that some piping reaches outdoor spaces in many homes.
-Even in many parts of Arizona, sub-zero temperatures do strike once in a blue moon, so ensuring that pipes with exterior exposure are adequately insulated as to is important.
+Even in many parts of Arizona, sub-zero temperatures do strike once in a blue moon, so ensuring that pipes with exterior exposure are adequately insulated as to prevent freeze damage is important.

 Keep storage spaces tidy.